Researchers develop a wider spectrum for dLight1 sensor, allowing multiplex imaging of neurotransmitters.

 Recently, Tian and her team succeeded in expanding the color spectrum of the dLight1 sensor.
 In an article published on September 7, 2020, in Nature Methods, they introduced two new spectral variants of dLight1: the yellow YdLight1 and the red RdLight1.

 “The new sensors will help researchers to detect and monitor different information processing activities in the brain,” said Lin Tian, associate professor of biochemistry and molecular medicine and the lead author on the study.
-“With the different colors, we will be able to see multiple neurochemical release and neural activities at the same time.”
+“With the different colors, we will be able to see multiple neurochemical releases and neural activities at the same time.”

-The RdLight1 permits the simultaneous assessment of dopamine, pre- or post-synaptic neuronal activity and the glutamate release in specific types of cells and neuronal projections in animals.
+The RdLight1 permits the simultaneous assessment of dopamine, pre- or post-synaptic neuronal activity, and the glutamate release in specific types of cells and neuronal projections in animals.
 Its increased light penetration and imaging depth provide enhanced dopamine signal quality.
 This allows researchers to optically dissect dopamine’s release and model its effects on neural circuits

-As a neurotransmitter, dopamine plays an important role in movement, attention, learning and the brain’s pleasure and reward system.
+As a neurotransmitter, dopamine plays an important role in movement, attention, learning, and the brain’s pleasure and reward system.

 “These exciting new tools opened a new door to developing color-shifted neurochemical indicators.
 Together with other tools, they have great potential to unlock the mysteries of brain chemistry in health and disease,” Tian said.
-“The knowledge we gain from these sensors will facilitate the development of safer next-generation therapies to neuropsychiatric disorders such as depression, anxiety, schizophrenia and addiction.”
+“The knowledge we gain from these sensors will facilitate the development of safer next-generation therapies to neuropsychiatric disorders such as depression, anxiety, schizophrenia, and addiction.”

 Collaborations bring discoveries